Special Programs of Study

 The Alliance for Global Education offers study in India and in China.
 The Alliance is a non-profit partner of Arcadia University.

 CIEE (Council on International Education Exchange) sponsors more than 109 university affiliated programs throughout the world.
-Approved programs with CIEE include the following: Argentina, Belgium, Botswana, Brazil, Cambodia, China, Chile, Costa Rica, Czech Republic, Dominican Republic, France, Ghana, Hungary, India, Italy, Japan, Jordan, Korea, Mexico, Morocco, Netherlands, Peru, Poland, Portugal, Romania, Russia, Senegal, South Africa, Southern Caribbean, Spain, Sweden, Taiwan, Tanzania, Thailand, Turkey, Vietnam.
+Approved programs with CIEE include the following: Argentina, Belgium, Botswana, Brazil, Cambodia, China, Chile, Costa Rica, Czech Republic, Dominican Republic, France, Ghana, Hungary, India, Italy, Japan, Jordan, Korea, Mexico, Morocco, Netherlands, Peru, Poland, Portugal, Senegal, Spain, Sweden, Taiwan, Tanzania, Thailand, Turkey, and Vietnam.
 CIEE also offers internship programs in a variety of cities around the world.

 IES (Institute for the International Education of Students) sponsors university-affiliated programs in a variety of locations around the world.
 Approved IES programs are located in Argentina, Austria, Chile, China, Ecuador, European Union, France, Germany, India, Italy, Japan, and the Netherlands.